inaimathi/langnostic/drafts/making-llms-do-more-of-what-you-want.md

         return True
 ```

 `define` is clunkier than I'd like, but I mean, what am I supposed to do here?
 We take a name and a function (and use Python internal methods to assert that it has type annotations and documentation, because those things make it easier to spit at a model).
+Realistically, I could give it optional `type` and `description` so that you can override the given functions' `__annotations__` and `__doc__`, and I could give `__name__` the same treatment so that you could pass in `lambda`s if you really wanted to, even though they're awful in Python.
+That's about it though.

+Honestly, all this definition is doing is reminding me how much simpler this code would be over in Clojure-land.
+Where I might still put it eventually.

 ```
     def list(self):